danbev/learning-ai/notes/llama.md

                 n_past += n_eval;
             }
 ```
-Notice that `n_past` is 10 so we will be passing the complete prompt to decode.
+Notice that `n_eval` is 10 so we will be passing the complete prompt to decode.
-And `n_past` is 0 at this point.
+And `n_past` is 0 at this point. `n_past` specifies the number of key and values
+vectors from the kv-cache.
+This is the first run so this is 0, but notice that
+it gets updated after the decode operations finishes.
 And that will have performed the forward pass of the module with those tokens.
 This will break out take us out of the first if block and we again have what
 we went through above where we clear embd: